USDA Construction Loan to Buy Land | Requirements 2025

 Pros and cons of USDA construction loans

 USDA loans are designed to help moderate- and low-income Americans become homeowners.
 They do this by offering affordable financing for real estate in designated rural areas.
+So if you’re wondering how to finance buying land and building a house, a USDA construction loan could be an excellent option.
 Still, it’s important to understand the pros and cons of the USDA construction loan to make the best decision for your financial situation.

 Check your construction loan eligibility.
 Start here